pilight/pilight/docs/source/eventing/syntax.rst

 .. versionadded:: nightly

 The IF / THEN logic can be expanded by an ELSE.
-The actions written in after the ELSE will be executed if the logic contained in the first if block is false.
+The actions written after the ELSE will be executed if the logic contained in the first if block is false.

 .. code-block:: guess

    IF ...
 THEN ...
 ELSE ...

-Of you can nest an infinite number of IF/ELSE conditions by using adding the END keyword
+Or you can nest an infinite number of IF/ELSE conditions by using adding the END keyword

 .. code-block:: guess

    IF ...
 THEN IF ...
 THEN ...
 ELSE ...
 END ELSE IF ...
 THEN ...
 ELSE ...
-END
+END END

 .. _True or False:

 .. rubric:: True or False

 Let us start with how pilight handles succeeding or failing conditions. pilight converts each logical mathematical and logical step into a true or false.
 The final condition must be true before triggering an action.
 If the final result is false, the action is skipped.
 These two examples will both succeed: